mgechev/blog.mgechev.com/_posts/2017-01-17-angular-in-production.md

 *The image above shows tree map of the non-optimized core bundle which is used for bootstrapping the application.
 Its optimized and gzipped size is about ~200K.*

 Unfortunately, as you can see from the tree map above **our core bundle was still too big and loading the application on 2G network required about 20s**.
-The third party libraries we use and the ngfactories (artifacts produced by the AoT compilation) take significant part of it.
+This happens because in order to render any of the screens we needed at least two of the bundles:

+- Core bundle which bootstraps the application.
+- Main or intro bundle which is loaded after the core bundle decides which view needs to be rendered.

+This required us to load at least ~400K of JavaScript (core bundle + main/intro) before being able to hide the loading screen and the worst part of that was that we needed to load the two bundles sequentially.

 ## Static app